sdspmon/math/index.md

 ## Contact

-Institut de Recherche en Informatique Fondamentale
+Institut de Recherche en Informatique Fondamentale -- Office 4029A

-Office 4029A

 despalungue @ irif . fr

 ## Research Interests

-*Operads, Category Theory, $$E_n$$-Structures, Foundations of Mathematics*
+*Operads -- Category Theory -- $$E_n$$-Structures -- Foundations of Mathematics*

 My research lies at the interface of category theory, logic, and algebraic topology.
 The purpose of [my thesis](https://theses.hal.science/tel-04617115) was to construct cofibrant models of $$E_n$$-operads governing the structure of $$n$$-fold iterated monoidal categories.
 My work on internal structures suggested an approach to the formalisation of mathematical language, structured around the hierarchy of $$n$$-categories and supporting iterated internalisation.
 I am working to make this language logically rigorous, with the long-term aim of developing a proof assistant.

 ## Publications

+-  PhD Thesis: [*Operads in 2-categories and models of structure interchange*](https://theses.hal.science/tel-04617115v1/document), 2024

 *Currently turning the thesis results into articles.*

--  PhD Thesis: [*Operads in 2-categories and models of structure interchange*](https://theses.hal.science/tel-04617115v1/document), 2024

 ## Talks